 The camel ride is always my favourite activity.
 The Sahara is where I belong.
 It is my home, my cradle.
-I am in love with the desert and what it has to offer Morocco.
+I am in love with the desert and what it offers Morocco.
 So proud of it.

 What about destinations/cities on our trip; is there a specific city or site you love visiting?

 Fes and Marrakech are top destinations as far as cities are concerned.
 They both have a unique charm about them.
-And they both date back to the medieval times where they became hubs for Moroccan knowledge like science, algebra, mathematics and medicine.
+And they both date back to medieval times, when they became hubs for Moroccan knowledge like science, algebra, mathematics and medicine.

 Tell me about Moroccan cuisine.
 What makes it unique?
 What are your favourite dishes?
 Anything visitors MUST taste before leaving?